malayjoshi13/Pehchaan/README.md

 g) SFace --> https://github.com/opencv/opencv_zoo/tree/main/models/face_recognition_sface (unofficial) and https://github.com/zhongyy/SFace (official) implementations of https://arxiv.org/abs/2205.12010.<br>

+`Please refer to https://arxiv.org/abs/1804.06655 to see the accuracy of different face recognition methods, including those we have used in this project.`

 ## 5) Use cases

 5.1) auto-tagging individual(s) out of image(s).
 Developing a database with different folders having images of different peoples.
 Now we will use this database to auto-tag people in photos like image A has Ram, Shyam and Sita.
 But how?
 For suppose this image A enters into Pehchaan, then first face(s) are detected in image A --> then face alignment --> then face embedding --> then comparison with face embeddings of database images using SVM or cosine distance.